openmetalio/openmetal-docs/docs/operators-manual/day-1/command-line/openstackclient.md

 This environment is created so as to not interfere with the system's Python version.

-In a default CentOS 8 Stream installation, the system's Python executable is `/usr/libexec/platform-python` and is what will be used to create the virtual environment.
+The formally default package `python-virtualenv` has been removed from RHEL/CentOS Stream 9.
+The new default module is venv which supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories.

-Use `/usr/libexec/platform-python -m venv ~/venv` to create a virtual environment in path `~/venv`.
+Use `python -m venv /path/to/new/virtual/environment` to create a virtual environment in path `/opt`.

 For example:

-    /usr/libexec/platform-python -m venv ~/venv
+    python3 -m venv /opt/omi-cli

 **Step 3**: Activate the Python virtual environment

-Use `source ~/venv/bin/activate` to activate the virtual environment.
+Use `source /opt/omi-cli/bin/activate` to activate the virtual environment.

 For example:

-    source ~/venv/bin/activate
+    source /opt/omi-cli/bin/activate

 **Step 4**: Upgrade `pip`